EchNet/snatch-and-grab/README.md

 0: (Prototype)
   Get the whole thing working end to end in some form.
-  - Switch to MongoDB.
-Need to run some more sophisticated queries.
+  - Clean aborted jobs out of queue.
-  - Parse the various geocoordinate formats.
+  - Clean up the scraper content format.
-  - Maintain the geo separation in a cleaner way.
-  - Record the version of each worker in the content.
-Who did what, why.
+  - Figure out what happened to Piazza Navona.
+  - Fix scrape queueing - avoid rescaping.
+  - Build an ElasticSearch index.

 1: (Crawler)
   Create a list of all of the articles in Wikipedia.
     - Result is a MongoDB collection
   As new articles are added, they appear on the list regularly.
   As the software is improved, the quality of the list improves.
+  The data lives in the cloud.
   The crawler runs in the cloud.

 2: (Scraper)